-The consulate status was raised to a legation in 1895, and in 1925 the legation moved to the current site in Ploenjit just under 4 miles from Bangrak district.
+The consulate status was raised to a legation in 1895.
+In 1925, the legation moved to the current site in Ploenjit, just under 4 miles from Bangrak district.
 The building cost of 1,058,000 Ticals (approximately £61,7602) plus 40,000 Ticals (£2,335) for the acquisition of a pond was partly met by the proceeds from the sale of the old site by the river.

 To her late lamented Majesty Queen Victoria

 The British subjects in Siam had an important role in shaping an initiative which became an object of great admiration until this day.
-In August 1901, they raised a sum of 21,838 Ticals (approximately £1,275), of which the Chinese-British subjects were the largest subscribers, to erect a memorial to Her Late Majesty Queen Victoria3.
-When William J Archer, the Counsellor of Legation, wrote to inform the Marquess of Lansdowne of this proposal, he also included his views that permission should be granted to erect the memorial in the Legation grounds because there was no other place fitting for it in Bangkok.
+In August 1901, they raised a sum of 21,838 Ticals (approximately £1,275), mainly from Chinese-British subjects, to erect a memorial to Her Late Majesty Queen Victoria3.
+When William J Archer, the Counsellor of Legation, wrote to inform the Marquess of Lansdowne of this proposal, he also included his views that “permission should be given to erect the memorial in the Legation grounds, for the reason that no other fitting place can be found in Bangkok.”

-The bronze statue is 14 feet high, 30 feet at its widest point, weighs around 2 tonnes and is the work of Sir Alfred Gilbert, the sculptor of the Shaftesbury Memorial Fountain in Piccadilly Circus.
+The bronze statue is 14 feet high, 30 feet at its widest point, and weighs around 2 tonnes.
+It is the work of Sir Alfred Gilbert, the sculptor of the Shaftesbury Memorial Fountain in Piccadilly Circus.

 The monument is a reproduction of the one in Winchester Castle.
 There are 3 statues cast from the same mould, another is in Newcastle.
-In May 1903, the Times reprinted a report from the Bangkok Times, sent by a staff of the Siamese Legation, on an account of the unveiling ceremony which took place at 5:15pm on 23 March 1903: "The Crown Prince [Vajiravudh] then drew the cord, everyone rose, the officers present in uniform saluted, the civilians uncovered, and the flag slipped aside, revealing the bronze statue of the Queen, represented as seated upon a throne, crowned, bearing sceptre and orb, and arrayed in the robes of State".
+In May 1903, the Times reprinted a report from the Bangkok Times, about the unveiling ceremony which took place at 5:15pm on 23 March 1903: "The Crown Prince [Vajiravudh] then drew the cord, everyone rose, the officers present in uniform saluted, the civilians uncovered, and the flag slipped aside, revealing the bronze statue of the Queen, represented as seated upon a throne, crowned, bearing sceptre and orb, and arrayed in the robes of State".

-Later in 1962, Edward Muir, a British Diplomat, documented a local story about the memorial during World War 2 when Siam4 acceded to Japanese demands for passage through the country to invade Burma and Malaya in December 1941.
-It was said that the Japanese 'bricked this statue in but left a slit opposite Queen Victoria’s eyes so that she could see out'.
+Later in 1962, Edward Muir, a British Diplomat, documented a local story about the memorial during the Second World War.
+When Siam4 acceded to Japanese demands for passage through the country to invade Burma and Malaya in December 1941, it was said that the Japanese 'bricked this statue in but left a slit opposite Queen Victoria’s eyes so that she could see out'.

 WWI memorial and environmental consideration

-Back in June 1919, the British community in Siam also proposed to erect another memorial in honour of the British subjects from Siam who had fallen in the war.
-Correspondence in the archive suggests that great care was taken to minimise the environmental impact even before the final decision was made on the design of the memorial.
+Back in June 1919, the British community in Siam also proposed to erect another memorial, this time to honour of the British subjects from Siam who had fallen in the war.
+Correspondence in the archive suggests that great care was taken to minimise the environmental impact.

 ‘Spacious, and dignified and beautifully laid out’